TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 #How to open Sublime Text via command line

 ##Overview
 This guide assumes you are using **Windows** and the command prompt shortcut provided by the [Railsbridge installfest](http://installfest.railsbridge.org/installfest/).
-Because we are using this special command prompt shortcut, **other solutions you might find online for how to open Sublime Text via command line might not work.** Those solutions don't account for our shortcut's special target.
-We're special -just as our respective mother's foretold.
+Because we are using this special command prompt shortcut, other **solutions you might find for how to open Sublime Text via command line might not work.** Those solutions don't account for our shortcut's special target.
+We're special --just as our respective mother's foretold.

 **If you are not this guide's intended audience**, then I suggest checking out [this blog post](https://coderwall.com/p/9p4etg), but make sure you read the whole thing AND the few comments because the comments point out a mistake.